ringcentral-ruby/smsbot-ringcentral-lita/README.md

 If you already have your RingCentral API Keys and SMS number created and available, you can use [Heroku One-Button Deployment](https://devcenter.heroku.com/articles/heroku-button).

+Notes:

-**REMEMBER, you must have all the prerequisites to configure the app properly**
+1. **REMEMBER, you must have all the prerequisites to configure the app properly**
+2. The demo defaults to paid Heroku `Hobby` and `redistogo:micro` tiers.
+This can be changed to free tiers by forking the repo and updating [`app.json`](app.json) to set the tiers to `Free` and `redistogo.nano`.

-**NOTE:** Zendesk is optional and you can leave the default values in place if you do not have a Zendesk account
+3. Zendesk usage is optional and you can leave the default values in place if you do not have a Zendesk account

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)